BotDogs4645/BotdogsWiki/Code-Breakdown.md

   }

-  // we should start doing this with our classes, just so we can easily change configs without the mess in the decl. public void config() {
+  public void config() {
     // Motors can either spin clockwise or counterclockwise.
 Positive .set() values means it spins clockwise.
 Vice versa with negative. left.setInverted(false);